mbalazin/cse599c-17sp-projects/aqp-systems/snappydata/README.md

 # How well can SnappyData handle approximate queries?
-***Important Notice: This experiment was run in May of 2017, and at the time of the experiments, SnappyData was a newer system still being heavily developed.
+***Important: This experiment was run in May of 2017, and at the time of the experiments, SnappyData was a newer system still being heavily developed.
 Therefore, the documentation did not have a ton of examples and did not explain the configuration options well.
 A lot of the problems I experience with SnappyData could likely have been fixed with help and tuning from someone more knowledgeable about the system.

 ### Overview
-SnappyData
+[SnappyData](http://snappydatainc.github.io/snappydata/) is a database management system that combines [Apache Spark](https://spark.apache.org/) with an in-memory database system to provide a database system that can provide OLAP and OLTP support.
+In particular, they combine the OLAP system, Apache Spark, with the OLTP system, [Pivotal GemFile](https://pivotal.io/pivotal-gemfire) (open source version is [Apache Geode](http://geode.apache.org/)).

+Their main idea is to extend Spark's RDDs to be mutable and stored in-memory to allow for fast query processing.
+They further optimize the processing by utilizing vectorization and code generation.
+They support three types of tables: column, row, and probabilistic.
+Column tables extend Spark's RDDs, row tables extend GemFire's tables, and probabilistic tables are for samples.
+These sample table are our main focus because they are used in SnappyData's [Synopsis Data Engine](http://snappydatainc.github.io/snappydata/aqp/).

+SnappyData's SDE is an AQP system that automatically chooses which sample to use during query processing in order to satisfy an accuracy contract provided by the user (based off of the [BlinkDB](https://sameeragarwal.github.io/blinkdb_eurosys13.pdf) system).
+In particular, the user creates stratified samples where each sample is stratified on a specific Query Column Set (QCS).
+The QCS is typically one of the most commonly used set of dimensions in the GroupBy, Where, and Having clauses of your queries.
+In addition to the QCS, the user provides a sampler percent.

+After the samples are creates, the user simply has to add the keywords ``WITH ERROR <fraction> [CONFIDENCE <fraction>] [BEHAVIOR <string>]`` to the end of a query to invoke the SDE.
+The error and confidence fractions create the accuracy contract the system must meet.
+The system then chooses the best sample to use that satisfies the contract.
+If no such sample exists, the system, by default, runs the query on the original table.
+That behavior, however, can be modified with the ``[BEHAVIOR]`` clause at the end of the query.

+For more details, see their [paper](http://cidrdb.org/cidr2017/papers/p28-mozafari-cidr17.pdf).

 ### Experiment Set Up
+To test the accuracy and runtime of SnappyData, we used two 100 GB versions of TPCH: one that is uniform and one that is skewed.
+We issued the following 5 queries:

+1. SELECT COUNT(*) AS NUM_ITEMS, SUM(L_QUANTITY) AS TOT_COST, AVG(L_QUANTITY) AS AVG_QTY FROM LINEITEM WITH ERROR 0.1 BEHAVIOR 'do_nothing';

+2. SELECT COUNT(*) AS NUM_ITEMS, SUM(L_QUANTITY) AS TOT_COST, AVG(L_QUANTITY) AS AVG_QTY FROM LINEITEM  WHERE month(L_RECEIPTDATE) = 8 WITH ERROR 0.1 BEHAVIOR 'do_nothing';

+3. SELECT month(L_RECEIPTDATE) AS MONTH, COUNT(*) AS NUM_ITEMS, SUM(L_QUANTITY) AS TOT_QTY, AVG(L_QUANTITY) AS AVG_QTY FROM LINEITEM  GROUP BY month(L_RECEIPTDATE) ORDER BY month(L_RECEIPTDATE) WITH ERROR 0.1 BEHAVIOR 'do_nothing';

+4. SELECT S_NATIONKEY AS NATION, COUNT(*) AS NUM_ITEMS, SUM(L_QUANTITY) AS TOT_QTY, AVG(L_QUANTITY) AS AVG_QTY FROM LINEITEM , SUPPLIER WHERE L_SUPPKEY = S_SUPPKEY GROUP BY S_NATIONKEY ORDER BY S_NATIONKEY WITH ERROR 0.1 BEHAVIOR 'do_nothing';

+5. SELECT COUNT(*) AS NUM_ITEMS, SUM(L_QUANTITY) AS TOT_QTY, AVG(L_QUANTITY) AS AVG_QTY FROM LINEITEM , ORDERS WHERE L_ORDERKEY = O_ORDERKEY AND O_ORDERPRIORITY = '1-URGENT' WITH ERROR 0.1 BEHAVIOR 'do_nothing';

 This is where I ran into the most problems with SnappyData.

 ### Query Accuracy